RafaFT/100-days-of-code/r1-log.md

 * Created decorator to log the time it takes for a funtion to execute.
 * Added loggings to both bcb_api and indices_expander files.
 * Created a couple of new helper functions on indices_expander.py.

+### R1D35 - 2019/06/25
+* Created tests for the new methods from IndicesExpander.
+* Added a bunch of logging to all scripts.
+* Realized that the program works, but it's consuming around 4 gb of RAM!!!!!
+Trying to understand why, and how I can change that.